imagineLife/big-site/content/k8s/on-pods.md

 Containers in a single pod can all access one another through `localhost`.

 ## A Pod Running A Container with an explicit command
+Here, a pod runs the cowsay image with an explicity string passed to the cowsay program:
 ```yaml
 apiVersion: v1
 kind: Pod